luciancooper/cli-screencast/README.md

 <a name='options.output'></a>
 › &nbsp; **output** &nbsp;•&nbsp; `string`

 The desired output format.
-Must be either `'svg'`, `'png'`, or `'json'`.
+Must be either `'svg'`, `'png'`, `'json'`, or `'yaml'`.
 The default is `'svg'`.

 <a name='options.outputPath'></a>
 › &nbsp; **outputPath** &nbsp;•&nbsp; `string | string[]`

 File path or array of file paths to write output to.
-The type of output will be inferred by the file extension (can be svg, png, or json).
+The type of output will be inferred by the file extension (can be svg, png, json, or yaml).
 Default is `undefined`.

 <a name='options.scaleFactor'></a>
 › &nbsp; **scaleFactor** &nbsp;•&nbsp; `number`